mean-org/mean-sdk/README.md

-# mean-sdk
+# Mean SKD
-Typescript SDKs of Mean DAO
+Typescript SDKs for the Mean Protocol